Skip to main content

 Top-sealing damper Stainless/silicone seal 15-25 years $450-$850 Energy efficiency focus

-I install a lot of products from our inventory, including Lock Top Chimney Cap Dampers and various Master Flow stainless steel caps that offer excellent durability for the investment.
+I install a lot of products straight from our inventory, including Lock Top Chimney Cap Dampers and a range of Master Flow stainless steel caps that hold up beautifully for what they cost.

 Chimney Liner Pricing for Timnath Installations